-Join us for a weekend (January 25-27, 2019) of great music, fun and camaraderie at the Brown County Inn.
+Join us for a weekend (January 24-25, 2020) of great music, fun and camaraderie at the Brown County Inn.
 There will be fantastic performers, ukulele workshops for beginners as well as the advanced player, evening concerts, open mics, strum-alongs and lots and lots of jamming.
-Only 250 tickets will be sold and are on sale now!!
-Tickets
+Only 250 tickets will be sold.

 The Brown County Inn has been a mainstay in scenic Brown County, Indiana since it opened in 1974.
 The 65,000 square foot hotel, restaurant, and bar became a gathering place for visitors and local families alike.

 As of March 1, 2019 all rooms are booked.
 Call to get on the waiting list

 Your ticket will include access to all concerts, open mics, and workshops.
 Sorry no refunds

 Tickets on sale NOW!!
 Only 250 tickets will be sold, so get them ASAP!

 This page will be growing as we get more performers/teachers.

 This list is subject to change, so please stop by often to see who else may be coming